Young-Onset Parkinson's Disease

 The age of diagnosis matters for a variety of reasons, from probable causes of early cases to symptoms and treatment:

 - Genetics.
 As with any case of Parkinson’s disease, the exact cause is usually unknown.
-That said, “The young-onset cases of Parkinson’s disease are, on average, a bit more likely to be familial or genetic,” says Gregory Pontone, M.D., director of the Johns Hopkins Movement Disorders Psychiatry Clinic.
+That said, young-onset cases of Parkinson’s disease are, on average, slightly more likely to be familial or genetic.

 - Symptoms.
 In many patients with YOPD, dystonia (stiffness or cramping in a muscle or limb) is an early symptom.
 People with YOPD also report more dyskinesia (involuntary body movements).
 They also tend to exhibit cognitive problems, such as dementia and memory issues, less frequently.